 LS3 Studios Presents

-THE FILMA Place Called Desire is a documentary feature film telling the powerful story of an often forgotten community, in the upper 9th Ward in New Orleans.
+A Place Called Desire is a documentary feature film telling the powerful story of an often forgotten community, in the upper 9th Ward in New Orleans.
 It has been in the making for 12 years, offers many unforgettable history lessons applicable to American history, Louisiana history, African American history, urban history, racial history, studies of neighborhoods, studies of survival, and memorable stories of love and community.
-Somehow the filmmaker shares hard truths with a gentle touch.
+Somehow the filmmaker shares hard truths with a gentle touch. ~ Dr. Al Kennedy

 “Nobody can dim the light which shines from within” as penned by Maya Angelou, is the perfect metaphor for Desire.